Phil Sharpe

 Businesses in these positions can often refinance on more favourable terms, reduce borrowing costs or release capital to support growth.
 Companies with international operations or plans to expand abroad may also see an advantage in updating their financing structure.

-Conversely, sectors such as construction/Government spending or businesses linked to consumer discretionary spending, where revenues are more cyclical, may find it harder to secure new funding or achieve lower pricing.
+Conversely, sectors with contractual revenue streams, where cashflows can potentially be pushed out to future periods, or businesses linked to consumer discretionary spending, where revenues are more cyclical, may find it harder to secure new funding or achieve lower pricing.

 Before opening discussions with a lender or adviser, make sure you have a clear picture of your business’s financial position and objectives.
 This includes: